05 Dec 2017

 DCA supports marriage equality because we believe it will truly cement workplace fairness and inclusion for the LGBTIQ+ community.

 - Marriage equality is an issue of fairness and equality for LGBTIQ+ people and something that will truly cement inclusion for our LGBTIQ+ colleagues, family and friends.

 - Organisations that publicly support marriage equality send an important message to their staff and the wider community about the need to create a society that is truly diverse and inclusive of LGBTIQ+ people.

-Many of our members are already supporters of marriage equality and we are calling on other employers to do the same.
+Many of our members are already supporters of marriage equality.

 - Telstra, ANZ, IBM, CBA, Optus, ING, PwC, SBS, Westpac are just some of the DCA members that have already come on board to support marriage equality.